privacyguides/privacyguides.org/docs/real-time-communication.en.md

 **Advantages:**

 - Minimal information is exposed to third parties.
-- Modern P2P platforms implement end-to-end encryption by default.
+- Modern P2P platforms implement E2EE by default.
 There are no servers that could potentially intercept and decrypt your transmissions, unlike centralized and federated models.

 **Disadvantages:**